sparkmicro/Ki-nTree/README.md

 >
 > To use with KiCad version **5**, use older Ki-nTree `0.4.x` versions (`pip install kintree==0.4.8`).

-Ki-nTree was developped by [@eeintech](https://github.com/eeintech) for [SPARK Microsystems](https://www.sparkmicro.com/), who generously accepted to make it open-source!
+Ki-nTree was developed by [@eeintech](https://github.com/eeintech) for [SPARK Microsystems](https://www.sparkmicro.com/), who generously accepted to make it open-source!

 ## Get Started